Petal

-Petals are modified leaves that surround the reproductive parts of flowers.
-They are often brightly colored or unusually shaped to attract pollinators.
+Petals are modified leaves that form an inner whorl surrounding the reproductive parts of flowers.
+They are often brightly coloured or unusually shaped to attract pollinators.
 All of the petals of a flower are collectively known as the corolla.
-Petals are usually accompanied by another set of modified leaves called sepals, that collectively form the calyx and lie just beneath the corolla.
+Petals are usually surrounded by an outer whorl of modified leaves called sepals, that collectively form the calyx and lie just beneath the corolla.
 The calyx and the corolla together make up the perianth, the non-reproductive portion of a flower.
 When the petals and sepals of a flower are difficult to distinguish, they are collectively called tepals.
 Examples of plants in which the term tepal is appropriate include genera such as Aloe and Tulipa.
 Conversely, genera such as Rosa and Phaseolus have well-distinguished sepals and petals.
-When the undifferentiated tepals resemble petals, they are referred to as "petaloid", as in petaloid monocots, orders of monocots with brightly colored tepals.
+When the undifferentiated tepals resemble petals, they are referred to as "petaloid", as in petaloid monocots, orders of monocots with brightly coloured tepals.
 Since they include Liliales, an alternative name is lilioid monocots.

 Although petals are usually the most conspicuous parts of animal-pollinated flowers, wind-pollinated species, such as the grasses, either have very small petals or lack them entirely (apetalous).

 Corolla

 The collection of all petals in a flower is referred to as the corolla.
 The role of the corolla in plant evolution has been studied extensively since Charles Darwin postulated a theory of the origin of elongated corollae and corolla tubes.

 A corolla of separate petals, without fusion of individual segments, is apopetalous.
 If the petals are free from one another in the corolla, the plant is polypetalous or choripetalous; while if the petals are at least partially fused, it is gamopetalous or sympetalous.
 In the case of fused tepals, the term is syntepalous.
-The corolla in some plants forms a tube.
+Fused petals may form a tube, which is then known as a 'corolla tube'.